Activities

 Photo of Johan Modin and Björn Halleröd.
 Photo: Maria Yohuang

-Björn Halleröd, Professor in Sociology at the University of Gothenburg and external Chair of the Steering Group of NEAR moderated the day.
+Björn Halleröd, Professor in Sociology at the University of Gothenburg and Chair of the external Steering Group of NEAR moderated the day.
 Johan Modin, Director of the Swedish Ethical Review Authority (SERA), presented perspectives from SERA’s point of view.
 Along with protecting research subjects, the authority’s primary purpose is safeguarding and upholding trust and confidence in research.
-Johan also informed about situations in which the Ethical Review Act (2003:460) applies and the requirements for approval, e.g., that all research must be conducted with respect for human dignity and research participants’ risks must always be counterbalanced by the scientific value of the research project.
+Research ethical tools are informed consent, assessment of risk vs. benefits, and choice of research subjects.
+Johan also informed about situations in which the Ethical Review Act (2003:460) applies and the requirements for approval.
+For example, all research must be conducted with respect for human dignity and research participants’ risks must always be counterbalanced by the scientific value of the research project.

 Photo of Hugo Westerlund och Henrik Ekengren Oscarsson.
 Photo: Maria Yohuang

 Hugo Westerlund, Professor of Epidemiology at Stockholm University (SU) and the Director of Relations, Work and Health across the life-course – a Research Data Infrastructure (REWHARD), and Henrik Ekengren Oscarsson, Professor of Political Science and Electoral Studies, University of Gothenburg (GU) and Director of the Swedish National Election Studies Program (SNES), presented perspectives from research and infrastructure perspectives.
 They talked about the importance of upholding research infrastructure for the highest possible use of data cost-efficiently, as well as enabling more high-quality and high-powered research.
 Infrastructures can also decrease survey weariness, enable better data control, improve generalizability, and retain and strengthen Sweden’s position in research.
+Research requires ethical permission and can only be obtained for specific research projects.
+Infrastructures are not predefined projects.
+This can be problematic in light of scientific discovery, academic freedom, and innovation.
 Suggestions for reforms to the Ethical Review Act are 1) appropriate legislation and ethical vetting for research databases/infrastructures; 2) a fast track for ethical vetting for specific research projects in terms of emergency; 3) a holistic perspective to the ethical approval process; 4) the possibility of applying for ethical approval for master thesis retrospectively.
+Moreover, a legal and administrative framework for ethical vetting of research databases is needed and there should be a clear framework for safeguarding sensitive data.

 Photo of Lena Wahlberg.
 Photo: Maria Yohuang